The Bad Information Age

 A way out

-The answer lies in working better, longer, and more thoroughly with less information.
+The answer lies in quality, not quantity.
+We must work better, longer, and more thoroughly through less information.
+The lens of history over thousands of years has proven this approach works.